Lovers in Paris: Musical theatre adaptation

 It was adapted into a stage musical that ran at the D-Cube Arts Center in 2012, starring Lee Ji-hoon and Jung Sang-yeon as Han Ki-joo, Bang Jin-wi and Oh So-yeon as Kang Tae-young, and Lee Hyun, Jung Woo-soo and Run as Yoon Soo-hyuk.

 Adaptation

-In 2009, ABS-CBN produced a Philippine remake based on Lovers in Paris.
+In 2009, ABS-CBN produced and aired a Philippine remake based on Lovers in Paris.
 The adaptation was short-lived due to negative feedbacks.